 - To be patient at the onset of calamity

-And, more importantly, in Islam it is understood that Allah will test us with loss, hardship, and difficulty.
+More importantly, in Islam it is understood that Allah will test us with loss, hardship, and difficulty.
 It is understood that when we are being tested, that we are to remain patient.
-We are not to react in extreme anger, we are not to complain to others, we are not to jump into making irrational decisions.

 “And certainly, We shall test you with something of fear, hunger, loss of wealth, lives and fruits, but give glad tidings to as-sabirun (the patient ones).”
 [Qur’an 2:155]

-Emotions erupt though, don’t they?
-When we are attacked, when we are faced with loss, when we are faced with disaster, or calamity, or turmoil, our human weakness comes to the front.
+However, we are human, right?
+Emotions erupt, don’t they?
+When we are attacked, when we are faced with loss, when we are faced with disaster, or calamity, or turmoil, our human weakness becomes more apparent.
 Our first instinct is of raw emotion.
 And, shaytan is just waiting to jump in, catch us at our weakest, disturb events even more, and attempt to pull us far from Allah.
 Once that anger takes over, Shaytan has arrived!
-Shaytan has won that round and is relying on our weakness to win round 2,3,4…….!
+Shaytan has won that round of discontent and is relying on our weakness to win round 2, 3, and 4.

-We need to do all we can to seek Allah’s help and protection from the Shaytaan.
-“Audhu billahi min ash-shaitanir rajeem”
+When we begin to feel overwhelmed we need to do all we can to seek Allah’s help and protection from the Shaytan.
+We need to seek refuge with Allah.
+“I seek refuge with Allah from shaytan, the cursed one.”
+“Audhu billahi min ash-shaitanir rajeem.”

-Once we have sought protection with Allah from the cursed Shaytan,take a breath, be patient.
-This is where the actions of patience are told.
+Once we have sought protection with Allah from the cursed Shaytan, take a breath, be patient.
+This is where the actions of patience must begin.
 Here is where we can gain the Blessings of Allah, InshaAllah.

 If we can check ourselves, hold back that initial anger, that initial reaction, and immediately seek protect with Allah and seek Allah’s help and guidance (action) we begin to calm.
 And, if we continue to ask only from Allah as part of our daily routine (action) , if we crawl out of our warm beds in the early morning hours to seek Allah’s help (action) , to cry opening to Allah (action) , and if we remember Allah throughout our day (action), our struggles become less overwhelming.
 And, if we do this, if our intentions are pure, if we are patient (with intention and action)we are showered with blessings from Allah.

-Next, there is a bit of “waiting”, letting the fog lift, letting things settle, and letting our emotions adjust.
-However, within that wait is action!
+There will be a bit of “waiting”, of letting the fog lift, of letting things settle, and letting our emotions adjust.
+However, within that waiting is action:

 - Action in the form of seeking Allah’s help and knowing that He is the only one who can truly help, truly guide, and truly forgive.